shaneiadt/Ramblings/pages/2019/Advanced-Generics-TypeScript.md

 Strange you might think but **TypeScript** is a clever one you see...this is an example of **Type Inference**.

 When we pass in an array to the class constructor TypeScript knows it's an array of strings / numbers.
-It looks at the collection & determines the type for us :grin:
+It looks at the collection & determines the type for us 😁

 ## Function Generics